College of Engineering, Mathematics and Science

 Departments

-The College of Engineering, Mathematics and Science (EMS) offers Bachelor of Science degrees in seven engineering programs accredited by the Engineering Accreditation Commission of ABET — civil, electrical, environmental, mechanical, industrial and systems engineering, software engineering, and engineering physics — along with degrees in applied computing, mathematics, chemistry, computer engineering, computer science, cybersecurity, and sustainability and renewable energy systems.
+The College of Engineering, Mathematics and Science (EMS) offers Bachelor of Science degrees in eight engineering programs— civil, computer, electrical, environmental, mechanical, industrial and systems engineering, software engineering, and engineering physics — along with degrees in applied computing, mathematics, chemistry, computer science, cybersecurity, and sustainability and renewable energy systems.

 The College of EMS emphasizes hands-on, practical application of theories learned in the classroom through laboratory experiences, undergraduate research opportunities, placement in co-ops and internships, community engagement projects, and nearly two dozen professional clubs and organizations.